 You’ve never heard of Texas Caviar?
 Clearly you don’t live in Texas!
 It’s a staple fresh salad, with the right combination of southern ingredients like black-eyed peas and Mexican ingredients like jalapeños and ground cumin, to make your taste buds sing.

-You make black-eyed peas in your pressure cooker (10 mins at HP, with no soaking, yay!), and while the beans cook, you chop up your raw ingredients.
+You make black-eyed peas in your Instant Pot (10 mins at HP, with no soaking, yay!), and while the beans cook, you chop up your raw ingredients.
 I use a Kuhn Rikon Pull String chopper to make this easy for me (affiliate link, thanks for supporting my blogging habit) because of my RA-jacked up hands, but also becomes it dices very evenly and I like how it makes the salad look, as you see below.

 The steps for this salad are very easy: